Chart Color Schemes

 Hallam is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hallam has one of the highest levels of cultural diversity in the country, with 60.2% of its population speaking a language other than English at home and 56.4% born overseas.
+Hallam has a high level of cultural diversity, with 60.2% of its population speaking a language other than English at home and 56.4% born overseas.
 Christianity is the predominant religion in Hallam, making up 40.4% of people.
-However, Islam is notably overrepresented, comprising 27.9% of the population compared to the Greater Melbourne average of 11.4%.
+However, Islam is substantially overrepresented compared to Greater Melbourne, comprising 27.9% of Hallam's population versus an average of 11.4%.

 Frequently Asked Questions - Diversity